 - If there is still stock to receive, repeat steps 1-2 until all items have been received.

-Put Away is an optional feature.
-It can only be used on Advance Purchases, not Simple Purchases.
+Put Away is an optional feature and only available for Advanced Purchases, not Simple Purchases.
 When enabled, the stock receiving process is split into two tabs, Stock Received and Put Away.
-Enable Put Away by going to Settings -> General Settings -> Purchase process customisation and toggling Use Put Away to yes.

-Once Stock Received has been authorised, the Put Away tab can be accessed and authorised.
+Once Stock Received has been authorised, stock can be put away via the Put Away tab.

 Once an invoice has been authorised, you can apply payments to the invoice.